 Organization for EU-Midwest begins in January each year, when invitations are e-mailed to faculty advisers, and students begin forming delegations.
-There is a small participation fee ($100 per team in 2011), and the event is held at the IUPUI Campus Center, with accommodation available at the nearby University Place Hotel.
+There is a small participation fee ($100 per team in 2011), and the event is held at the Indiana University Memorial Union (IMU), with accommodation available at the IMU Biddle Hotel.
 Delegations take care of their own travel and food costs.

 A total of 32 colleges and universities from twelve states have taken part in past simulations:

 Ball State University, IN (Best Delegation, 1994, 1995, 1999, 2008, 2010)

 Bradley University, IL